plussramiro/The-Role-of-Connection-Density-in-an-Adaptive-Network-with-Chaotic-Units/README.md

 # The Role of Connection Density in an Adaptive Network with Chaotic Units

 This repository contains the source code, simulation data, and analysis tools for the study:

 **“The Role of Connection Density in an Adaptive Network with Chaotic Units”**

-In this work, we investigate how the average degree of connectivity, as a density parameter, affects the global dynamics and structural properties of adaptive networks composed of chaotic units, based on the Gong and Van Leeuwen model (https://iopscience.iop.org/article/10.1209/epl/i2003-10287-7).
-Building upon the adaptive model by Gong and van Leeuwen (2004), originally motivated by cortical self-organization, we study how the average connection density shapes both the emergent dynamics and structural signatures of networks composed of chaotic dynamical units.
-This includes changes in small-worldness, clustering, and modular organization — phenomena relevant to neural systems.
+In this work, we investigate how the average degree of connectivity —as a density parameter— shapes the global dynamics and structural properties of adaptive networks composed of chaotic units.
+Building upon the model introduced by Gong and van Leeuwen [(EPL, 2004)](https://iopscience.iop.org/article/10.1209/epl/i2003-10287-7), originally motivated by cortical self-organization, we explore how network topology evolves through adaptive rewiring.
+Our results highlight changes in small-worldness, clustering, and modular organization — phenomena relevant to neural systems.

 ---

 ## 📁 Repository Structure